Security & Privacy

 Apple neglects to patch multiple critical vulnerabilities in macOS

-A little over two weeks ago, on October 25, Apple released macOS Sonoma 14.1, which included security updates.
+On October 25, 2023, Apple released macOS Sonoma 14.1, which included security updates.

-This week, on November 7, Apple released macOS Sonoma 14.1.1, a minor update with no listed security patches.
+About two weeks later, on November 7, Apple released macOS Sonoma 14.1.1, a minor update with no listed security patches.

-Oddly, both of these updates are apparently missing a patch for a critical vulnerability that made headlines one month ago.
+Oddly, both of these updates were apparently missing a patch for a critical vulnerability that made headlines one month ago.
 A popular command-line utility, curl, and its associated library, libcurl, had two newly discovered vulnerabilities.
 One of them (CVE-2023-38545) had a CVSS “9.8 CRITICAL” score out of a maximum 10.
 The curl project maintainers patched both vulnerabilities on October 11.

-curl in macOS Sonoma 14.1.1 appears vulnerable
+curl in macOS Sonoma 14.1.1 was vulnerable (patched in 14.2)

 Apple makes no mention of these vulnerabilities on its site.
 There is also no mention of curl in macOS Sonoma 14.1’s security release notes; meanwhile, Apple did not even issue security release notes for macOS Sonoma 14.1.1, instead stating that “This update has no published CVE entries.”